-The interconnected planning, transportation, economic, community development, and sustainability issues in GNAR communities are not well studied or understood.
-The GNAR Initiative acts as an intellectual incubator to foster and support multi-university and trans-disciplinary research aimed at better documenting and holistically understanding the opportunities and challenges in GNAR communities.
+The GNAR Initiative serves as a hub to foster and support multi-university and trans-disciplinary research aimed at better documenting and understanding opportunities and challenges in GNAR communities.
 It also develops, supports, and studies evidence-based strategies for helping western GNAR communities thrive amid change.
-Learn more about our research projects and findings.
+To learn more about our research projects and findings, see our Research page.